Sarah Thomas (marathon swimmer): Lake Champlain

 One year after breaking the world record for longest current-neutral swim for Lake Powell, Thomas broke the world record once more in 2017, this time by over 20 miles in Lake Champlain.
 Her 104.6 miles swim was the first current-neutral open water swim of over 100 miles, and as of 2021 the world record for longest unassisted open-water swim.
 Her swim began on August 7, 2017 at Rouses Point, New York at the north of the lake and took a loop to and around Gardiner Island, Addison County, Vermont before ending at Rouses Point, New York on August 10, 2017.
 The swim took a total of 67 hours and 16 minutes.
 For this feat she garnered another nomination by WOWSA for Open Water Swimming Performance of the Year and was described as "simply mind-boggling and typical of Thomas’ tenacity".

 English Channel four way

 Two months after her historic swim in Lake Champlain, in November 2017, Thomas was diagnosed with breast cancer, and underwent surgery, radiotherapy and chemotherapy, swimming as much as possible during her treatment.

 On September 17, 2019, one year after completing treatment, she became the first person to swim four consecutive crossings of the English Channel.
 The swim took her 54 hours 10 minutes to complete.
 The swim is also considered the second-longest current-neutral swim in history, after Thomas' swim of Lake Champlain.
-A documentary film about this swim, The Other Side, is being made, funded through Kickstarter.
+A documentary film about this swim, The Other Side, was made, funded through Kickstarter.